 Kate R. Hanrahan (b.
-1985, Pennsylvania) is an artist and educator who has been based in New Orleans since 2009.
+1985, Pennsylvania) is an artist and educator based in Maine.
 She graduated from the Savannah College of Art and Design with a BFA in Painting in 2007.
+After living in New Orleans for fifteen years, she relocated to Maine in 2024.
 Hanrahan has shown her work nationally in cities such as Atlanta, Savannah, Boston, New York, and New Orleans, as well as internationally in Canada and France.
-In 2015, she took part in Brandan Odum’s Exhibit BE which became known as the largest single-site street art exhibit in the American South.
-Her public art works are featured in the book, New Orleans: Murals, Street Art & Graffiti, Volume One, compiled by Kady Perry.

-Hanrahan has worked across the mediums of painting, drawing, paper cut-outs, photography and installation over the years.
-Steeped in symbolism, her work maps personal explorations of identity, dreams, longing, death, rebirth and the physical body in relation to what surrounds it.
+She has worked across the mediums of painting, drawing, paper cut-outs, photography and installation over the years.
+Steeped in symbolism, her work maps personal explorations of gender, identity, dreams, longing, death, rebirth and the physical body in relation to what surrounds it.
 Figures, plants and animals create a visual language of shared human experience and ties to the natural and spiritual world.
 Delving into the unconscious, she plumbs the depths of the inner landscape, invoking both memory and imagination as a means of curiosity, understanding and connection.
+You can usually find her with her dog Minnow, swimming, wandering the woods, working on her house or painting in her studio on the harbor in Rockland.

 email: krohanrahan@gmail.com